 They say April showers bring May flowers, which makes the merry month of May a terrific time to be in New York City.
-Indeed, from April 29-April 30, 2017 cherry blossoms will be the focus at the Brooklyn Botanic Garden's Sakura Matsuri festival.
-Mother's Day, Fleet Week and its special festivities at the Intrepid Sea, Air & Space Museum, and the unofficial kick-off of summer on Memorial Day are also among the highlights.
+Mother's Day, Fleet Week and its special festivities at the Intrepid Sea, Air & Space Museum, and the unofficial kick-off of summer on Memorial Day are among the highlights.
 Read on for the best things to do in NYC in May.

 Things to Do in New York in May: Exhibits

 (4/9-8/18) Too Fast to Live, Too Young to Die: Punk Graphics 1976-1986 at the Museum of Arts and Design.
 More than 40 years after punk exploded onto the music scenes of New York and London, its impact on the larger culture is still being felt.
 Born in a period of economic malaise, punk’s energy coalesced into a powerful subcultural phenomenon that transcended music to affect other fields, and especially graphic design.
 Too Fast to Live, Too Young to Die explores the visual language of punk through hundreds of its most memorable graphics, from the shocking remixes of expropriated images and texts to the DIY zines and flyers that challenged the commercial slickness of the mainstream media. #PunkGraphics

 (5/2-5/5) Art New York at Pier 92/94, an important exhibition facility for the arts that annually attracts over 150,000 collectors.
 Art New York will offer both noteworthy and fresh works by important artists from the modern, post-war, and pop eras, and feature paintings, photography, prints, drawings, design, and sculpture.